 1 Scholarships & Grants

 Scholarships and grants are essentially free money for your education that you don’t have to repay.
 These financial words can come through your college university as well as public and private sources outside of school.
 Sources include rotary clubs, research organizations, nonprofit organizations, and individuals.
-For more information on some of the top scholarships out there, check out our scholarships guide.
+For more information on some of the top scholarships out there, check out our scholarship guide for social work students.

 Student loans are another popular way that undergraduate learners get money for their education.
 Loans need to be repaid, plus interest.
 There are both Federal and private loans available to you.
 In most cases Federal loans offer better deals and interest rates then private lenders.
 To learn more about loan refinancing, repayment, and applications, have a look at our student loan guide.